Justin Bieber: Musical style

-Bieber's music is mainly pop, R&B, and occasionally dance-pop or EDM.
+Bieber incorporates a variety of genres in his music, focusing mainly on pop, R&B, and occasionally dance-pop or EDM.
 In 2010, Jody Rosen of Rolling Stone asserted that the content of his music was "offering a gentle introduction to the mysteries and heartaches of adolescence: songs flushed with romance but notably free of sex itself".
 During the initial years of his career, his musical style was noted for being aimed to a more teen pop and "bubblegum-ish" direction.

 In January 2012, Bieber told V magazine: "I want to do it at my own pace.
 I don't want to start singing about things like sex, drugs and swearing.
 I'm into love, and maybe I'll get more into making love when I'm older.
 But I want to be someone who is respected by everybody."
 But since then, Bieber gradually altered his artistry, with Peter Gicas of E!
 Online describing "PYD" as "sexed-up", while In Touch Weekly magazine said that his song with Maejor Ali and Juicy J "Lolly" might make his fans a bit uncomfortable because of its lyrics that refer to oral sex.
-In 2015 Bieber released the EDM-fuelled album Purpose, where he collaborated notably with Skrillex, and explored serious themes such as "life experiences", through "feel-good music".
+In 2015 Bieber released the EDM-fuelled album Purpose, where he collaborated with Skrillex, and explored serious themes such as "life experiences", through "feel-good music".